Introduction

 What is a marketing qualified lead?

-A marketing qualified lead (MQL), according to Lewis (2012), can be defined as an inquiry that meets minimum fit criteria (qualification and interest) defined by the marketing and sales team, and is ready to be engaged for a possible sale.
-If the marketing team considers the prospect fit for sale, it is forwarded to the sales team.
+According to Lewis (2012), a marketing qualified lead (MQL) can be defined as an inquiry that meets minimum fit criteria (qualification and interest) defined by the marketing and sales team, and is ready to be engaged for a possible sale.

 Characteristics of an MQL